ekowkaay/Apex-Trigger-Framework/README.md

-# Lightweight-Trigger-Framework
+# Salesforce-Trigger-Framework
-<p>A lightweight trigger handler framework for Salesforce Apex.</p>
+<p>A simple easy-to-use trigger handler framework for Salesforce Apex.</p>

-<p>Complex Apex trigger frameworks getting you down?
-This is a very lightweight trigger framework to get you started.</p>

 <h1>How to implement this trigger pattern</h1>
 <ol>